sosadtsia/bike-parts-finder/web/frontend/README.md

 # Bike Parts Finder Frontend

-This is the React frontend for the Bike Parts Finder application.
+This is the React frontend for the Bike Parts Finder application, built with Next.js.
 It allows users to search for bike parts across multiple online retailers.

 ## Technologies Used

-- React 18
+- React 19
-- React Router for navigation
+- Next.js 15.4 (build system and routing)
 - Axios for API requests
 - Tailwind CSS for styling